Seattle Language & Culture Institute: Day Program

 While there is no formal programming for local students on Saturday, July 29 or Sunday, July 30, local families are invited to serve as volunteer homestay hosts for international students depending on interest and availability; families who are interested in this option can apply to host on our website here.

-On Saturday, August 5, local students who are interested are invited to join the international students for a shopping trip; this is optional!
-Local students and their families are also all invited to a special farewell dinner the evening of Saturday, August 5 to say goodbye to the international participants and celebrate the end of the program.
+Local students and their families are also all invited to a special farewell dinner the evening of Friday, August 4 to say goodbye to the international participants and celebrate the end of the program.
+The dinner will take place from 6:00-8:00pm in the HUB on the UW campus.

 Curriculum: Global Leadership